Volunteer at fun and educational Saturday activity days for local children aged 7-11.

 Highfield Campus and locations around Southampton and Hampshire

 Branch Up provides extra-curricular Saturday activity days for disadvantaged children aged 7-11 in Southampton.
-The children are referred to the programme through local primary schools for various reasons, but all Branch Up participants will face disadvantage in some way.
+The children are referred to the programme through local primary schools and Southampton City council for various reasons, but all Branch Up participants will face disadvantage in some way.
 The reasons for a child's referral will not be disclosed to you unless absolutely necessary for safeguarding reasons.

 Having a disadvantaged background has a significant impact on a child's educational attainment and on their social and emotional well-being and development.
 Additionally, children from low-income backgrounds will have experienced far fewer extra-curricular activities than children from more wealthy backgrounds.